-"To establish a productive working environment for today's event with good participation from everyone involved, irrespective of their level or job role in the organization."
+To establish a productive working environment for today's event with good participation from everyone involved, irrespective of their level or job role in the organization.

 With clear objectives, you can start to design the session.
 Ask yourself questions about how you will meet your objectives.
 For example:

-"Will this ice breaker session help people feel comfortable, establish a level playing field, etc"
+Will this session help people feel comfortable, establish a level playing field, and so on?